interactafraz/afreminders/README.md

 ---

+**Tags**: Can be used to add keywords to reminders for better filtering in other systems.

+To add a tag, use `dashboard.php?id=reminder-id&tagadd=tag-name`.
+To remove a tag, use `dashboard.php?id=reminder-id&tagremove=tag-name`.

+The data will be saved to the `timestamps` folder in a `reminder-id_tags.txt` file.

+---

-**Attributes**: A hidden feature that can be used to add custom data to reminders.
-Possible use cases include attaching a status/label to specific reminders or mark certain ones as *processed*.
+**Attributes**: A headless feature that can be used to add dynamic custom data to reminders.
+Possible use cases include attaching a status to specific reminders or mark some as *processed*.

 To set an attribute, use `dashboard.php?id=reminder-id&attribute=attribute-data`.
 If an attribute was already set before it will be overwritten.